LogtalkDotOrg/logtalk3/manuals/_sources/userman/installing.rst.txt

    files), and ``source`` (can be used only in Logtalk source files).

 .. _flag_tabling:
-.. index:: single: tabling flag
+.. index:: pair: tabling; Flag

 ``tabling``
    Informs Logtalk if the :term:`backend Prolog compiler` provides tabling